 The Northern Territory Secure Facilities (NTSF) is a new correctional facility, located on a greenfield site at Holtze, near Darwin.
-When complete, the facilities will allow Northern Territory Corrections to engage prisoners into structured daily programs in order to foster rehabilitation and stronger reintegration.
+When complete, the facilities will allow Northern Territory Corrections to engage prisoners into structured daily programs in order to foster rehabilitation and stronger re-integration.

-The facility is currently under construction with completion expected in the second half of 2014.
+The facility is currently under construction with completion expected in H2 2014.